simplicity444/Analysing-Financial-Trends-and-Spending-Patterns-in-Opay-Account-Transactions/README.md

 - Finalizing and Saving Data: Disabled all tables from loading except the appended table, applied changes, and saved the cleaned dataset.

+### Exploratory Data Analysis (EDA)

+- To understand the overall transactions made both credit and debit.
+- To determine the total and average credit transactions
+- To determine the total and average debit transactions
+- To ascertain the highest and lowest monthly transactions.
+- To ascertain the highest and lowest daily transactions
+- To identify the transaction category with the highest bonus
+- To ascertain the most preferred transaction